-The Board of Directors consists of eight directors, divided into three classes.
+The Board of Directors currently consists of seven directors, divided into three classes.
+One additional director position is temporarily vacant due to the death of director Donald J. Trauscht in November 2016.
 Information about each of the current directors is provided under "Proposal 1: Election of Directors" beginning on page 2.

 Two of the directors, Victor L. Richey and Gary E. Muenster, are members of the Company's management.
-The six non-management directors are Vinod M. Khilnani, Leon J. Olivier, Robert J. Phillippy, Larry W. Solley, James M. Stolze and Donald C. Trauscht.
-James D. Woods, a non-management director of the Company, retired from the Board on October 1, 2014.
-There have been no other changes in the composition of the Board since the beginning of fiscal 2015.
+The five non-management directors are Vinod M. Khilnani, Leon J. Olivier, Robert J. Phillippy, Larry W. Solley and James M. Stolze.
+Mr. Trauscht was also a non-management director during fiscal 2016 and until his death.
+There have been no other changes in the composition of the Board since the beginning of fiscal 2016.

-The Board of Directors has affirmatively determined that none of the non-management directors has, and prior to his retirement Mr. Woods did not have, any material relationship with the Company other than in his capacity as a director and shareholder, and therefore all of such directors are, and at all times during their service in fiscal 2015 were, independent as defined under the Company's Corporate Governance Guidelines and the listing standards of the New York Stock Exchange.
+The Board of Directors has affirmatively determined that none of the non-management directors has any material relationship with the Company other than in his capacity as a director and shareholder, and therefore all of such directors are, and at all times during their service in fiscal 2016 were, independent as defined under the Company's Corporate Governance Guidelines and the listing standards of the New York Stock Exchange.
 See also the discussion under "Related Person Transactions and Procedures," below.
+In addition, Mr. Trauscht was affirmatively determined to be independent during his service on the Board prior to his death.

-The Board of Directors held twelve meetings during fiscal 2015.
-All of the directors attended at least 75% of the meetings of the Board and of each of the committees on which they served which were held during their periods of service on the Board.
+The Board of Directors held four meetings during fiscal 2016.
+All of the directors attended at least 75% of the meetings of the Board and of each of the committees on which they served which were held during their periods of service.
 The Company's policy requires that all directors attend the Annual Meeting of Shareholders, except for absences due to causes beyond the reasonable control of the director.
-All of the directors except Mr. Woods attended the 2015 Annual Meeting, held in Westlake Village, California.
+All of the directors attended the 2016 Annual Meeting, held in Cedar Park, Texas.